Bristol County, Massachusetts Records

 The Bristol County Courthouse is located in Taunton, Massachusetts.
 The county seat was Bristol until 1746 when succeeded by Taunton.
 The Taunton seat divided into three districts in 1837 with Taunton remaining as probate office but only registry of deeds for the Northern District.
 Learn More About State of Massachusetts Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Bristol county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Northern District includes the towns of Attleboro, Berkley, Dighton, Easton, Mansfield, North Attleboro, Norton, Raynham, Rehoboth, Seekonk and Taunton.